 Emergency blue light phones are installed in all residence halls and at strategic locations across the Big Rapids campus.
-Anyone needing assistance can contact 911 at the touch of a button.
+Anyone needing assistance can contact 9-1-1 at the touch of a button.
 There are approximately 48 Blue Light phones throughout the Big Rapids campus.
-Blue light phones are also available on the Mott, Macomb, Muskegon, Schoolcraft, St. Clair and Wayne campuses.
+Blue light phones are also available at the Mott, Macomb, Muskegon, Schoolcraft, St. Clair and Wayne campuses.